Commutative algebras of series: Introduction

 \section{Introduction}

-\paragraph{Rational series.}
+\subparagraph*{Rational series.}

-Let $\Sigma = \set{a_1, \dots, a_d}$ be a finite alphabet of noncommuting indeterminates.
+Let $\Sigma = \set{a_1, \dots, a_d}$ be a finite alphabet of non-commuting indeterminates.
 A \emph{series} over the rationals is a mapping $\Sigma^* \to \Q$ from the set of finite words over $\Sigma$ to the rationals.
 Sometimes series are called \emph{weighted languages} and are denoted by $\series \Q \Sigma$~\cite{BerstelReutenauer:CUP:2010}.
 The set of series has a \emph{dynamic structure}, given by the family of \emph{left derivatives} $\deriveleft a : \series \Q \Sigma \to \series \Q \Sigma$ ($a \in \Sigma$), and it can be endowed with a variety of \emph{algebraic structures}.
-For instance, series form a $\Q$-vector space,
+For instance, series form a $\Q$-vector space (formal definitions will be given later),

 Each choice for the algebraic structure gives rise to a corresponding \emph{algebraically-defined class of series}.
-For instance, the vector space structure gives rise to the \emph{rational series}~\cite{Schutzenberger:IC:1961}, by considering series that belong to finite-dimensional subspaces closed under left derivatives.
+For instance, the vector space structure above gives rise to the subclass of \emph{rational series}~\cite{Schutzenberger:IC:1961}, by considering series that belong to finite-dimensional linear subspaces closed under left derivatives.
 Rational series appear in various areas of science and mathematics~\cite{HandbookWA}, with important applications in control theory~\cite{Fliess:MST:1976,Fliess:1981}.
-Most decision problems for rational series are undecidable \cite[Theorem 21]{NasuHonda:IC:1969}~(\cf~also~\cite[Theorem 6.17]{Paz:1971}), however Schützenberger remarkably showed that \emph{equivalence} is decidable~\cite{Schutzenberger:IC:1961}.
+Most decision problems for rational series are undecidable \cite[Theorem 21]{NasuHonda:IC:1969}~(\cf~also~\cite[Theorem 6.17]{Paz:1971}), however Schützenberger remarkably showed that \emph{equivalence} is decidable \footnote{ This follows as a special case of a more general \emph{effective minimisation} result~\cite[Sec.~III.B]{Schutzenberger:IC:1961}. }.
 The latter result is obtained by considering \emph{weighted finite automata}, a syntactic model recognising precisely the rational series, which can be used to devise an equivalence algorithm.

 Summarising, an important part of the theory of series can be developed along the following four main axes: \begin{inparaenum} \item[(A)] algebraic structure, \item[(B)] algebraically-defined classes of series, \item[(C)] syntactically-defined classes of series, and \item[(D)] the equivalence problem. \end{inparaenum} In the case of rational series, this is illustrated in~\cref{fig:rational series}.
 The success of rational series has motivated the study of more general classes retaining decidability of equivalence.
 One principled way to proceed consists in introducing additional algebraic structure, as we explain next.